Many or all companies we feature compensate us. Compensation and editorial

 How to Pay Off $100K in Student Loans in 6 Steps

-If you’re faced with high student loan payments on student loans of $100,000 or more, there are steps you can take to pay them off as quickly as possible.
+If you face high student loan payments on student loans of $100,000 or more, these are the steps you can take to pay them off as soon as possible.

 Step 1: Choose a repayment plan